Paying and Persuading

 Following Theorem \ref{t: transfers as last resort}, I characterize several properties of actions and beliefs that hold uniformly under all optimal contracts for i.i.d. states.
 First, Propositions \ref{p: feasibly optimal actions} and \ref{p: strict optimality} identify testable conditions on the sets of actions and beliefs consistent with any optimal contract, regardless of whether transfers are fully backloaded.\footnote{Recall Theorem \ref{t: transfers as last resort} establishes one such contract where transfers are backloaded: Propositions \ref{p: feasibly optimal actions} and \ref{p: strict optimality} identify properties that hold uniformly across all optimal contracts.
-These restrictions are based on the ratio of Sender to Receiver payoffs when switching an action from $a$ to $a'$ at a belief $\mu$, an object I call the \emph{effectiveness ratio}.} Second, Proposition \ref{p: weak ray regularity} and \ref{p: wrr if static k-cavification} identify conditions where \textit{all} optimal contracts backload transfers, strengthening the conclusion of Theorem \ref{t: transfers as last resort} under additional regularity conditions.
+These restrictions are based on the ratio of Sender to Receiver payoffs when switching an action from $a$ to $a'$ at a belief $\mu$, an object I call the \emph{effectiveness ratio}.} Second, Propositions \ref{p: weak ray regularity} and \ref{p: wrr if static k-cavification} identify conditions where \textit{all} optimal contracts backload transfers, strengthening the conclusion of Theorem \ref{t: transfers as last resort} under additional regularity conditions.
 These conditions ensure information and transfers are not always perfect substitutes, which is sufficient to guarantee that informational incentives always take strict precedence over transfers as a motivating tool.
 Finally, Proposition \ref{p: always last resort} shows eveyr optimal contract backloads transfers whenever transfers are sufficiently expensive.

 Next, I compute the value of paying and persuading in several specialized contexts.
 First, I consider the static joint design problem.
 Here, I show the value of joint information and transfers takes the form of an augmented concavification---which I call the $\mcal K$-cavification (Proposition \ref{p: k-cavification}).
 The $\mcal K$-cavification requires Sender to compute their optimal transfer only at each of finitely many extremal beliefs---those where Receiver is indifferent between maximally many actions---and then linearly interpolates between the value at each of these beliefs to obtain the value of joint payments and persuasion.
-This iterative procedure dramatically simplifies the complexity of finding the value of jointly paying and persuading.
-I then show how this procedure gives simple conditions under which dynamic incentives are strictly optimal.
+This iterative procedure dramatically simplifies the complexity of finding the value of jointly paying and persuading and gives simple conditions under which dynamic incentives are strictly optimal in the general model.